 It's best to remove Japanese honeysuckle from your landscape, making sure to get all parts of the plant to prevent it from coming back.

 Luckily, there are great alternatives for gardeners who want a similar vining plant.
 Coral honeysuckle, also known as trumpet honeysuckle, is a native plant that can be distinguished from the invasive honeysuckle by its flowers, which are orange or red instead of white.
-Confederate jasmine has fragrant blossoms as well.
+Star jasmine has fragrant blossoms as well.

 Other replacements for Japanese honeysuckle include the trumpet creeper, cross vine, passion vine, and millettia.